Understand the macronutrient intake of professional footballers in this scientifically researched report using six Premier League football players.

 Finally, both of the games studied here represented home games and hence the nutritional choices are likely to be influenced by the philosophy and service provision of the club coaching and catering staff.
 In summary, they simultaneously quantified for the first time the daily distribution of energy and macronutrient intakes of EPL soccer players on both training and match days.

-The data suggest’s that players may benefit from consuming greater amounts of CHO in both prematch and post-match meals so as to increase CHO availability and maximise rates of muscle glycogen re-synthesis, respectively.
+So what can we conclude from this post on macronutrient intake of professional footballers?
+The data suggest’s that players may benefit from consuming greater amounts of CHO in both pre-match and post-match meals so as to increase CHO availability and maximise rates of muscle glycogen re-synthesis, respectively.
 Furthermore, it was also observed that daily protein intake was consumed in a hierarchical manner such that dinner > lunch > breakfast > snacks.
 Attention should also be given to therefore ensuring even distribution of daily protein intake so as to potentially promote components of training adaptation.

 For full details on how the analysis was performed and the results check out the journal Daily Distribution of Macronutrient Intakes of Professional Soccer Players From the English Premier League.